GateNLP/gateplugin-Python/docs/index.md

 * The python package [sortedcontainers](https://pypi.org/project/sortedcontainers/) must be installed
 * [Detailed installation instructions](python-install.md)

+The plugin should be compatible with GATE 8.5 or later and should run on Windows, MacOS and Linux-like operating systems.

+## Reporint problems

+If you encounter problems please use:
+* the github issue tracker: https://github.com/GateNLP/gateplugin-Python/issues
+* for questions the GATE mailing list: https://groups.io/g/gate-users/topics Please give as much details as possible about your operating system, GATE version, Java version, Python version and whatever else might be relevant.

 ## The PythonPr Processing Resource

 The `PythonPr` processing resource can be used to run a Python program on documents.